Sid Eudy: Four Horsemen (1990-1991)

-After his recovery, Eudy was introduced on the May 11, 1990, edition of NWA Power Hour as the newest member of Ric Flair's Four Horsemen.
+After recovering from injury, Eudy was introduced on the May 11, 1990, episode of NWA Power Hour as the newest member of Ric Flair's Four Horsemen.
 Sid was the "muscle" of the group and initially brought in to counter-act the strength of RoboCop at Capital Combat.
-His first televised match back was a 26-second loss to Lex Luger on June 13 at Clash of the Champions XI after the referee performed a fast three count.
+His first televised match back was a 26-second loss to Lex Luger on June 13 at Clash of the Champions XI: Coastal Crush after the referee performed a fast three count.

 As one of the Horsemen, Eudy feuded with Paul Orndorff and the Junkyard Dog.
 He attacked NWA World Heavyweight Champion Sting following the champion's title match at Clash of the Champions XII in September, setting up his first feud as a singles wrestler.
 On October 27 at Halloween Havoc, a fake Sting (Barry Windham), in collusion with Sid, let Sid pin him after switching places with the real Sting for Sid to win the belt.
 They were thwarted when the real Sting came out and beat Sid to retain the title.

-Sid's association with the Horsemen became tenuous following this episode, and he began a quasi-face run on November 20, when he defeated The Nightstalker at Clash of the Champions XIII: Thanksgiving Thunder.
-On December 16, The Skyscrapers had a short-lived reunion when Sid and former partner Spivey defeated Big Cat and The Motor City Madman at Starrcade.
+Sid's association with the Four Horsemen became tenuous following this episode, and he began a quasi-face run on November 20, when he defeated The Nightstalker at Clash of the Champions XIII: Thanksgiving Thunder.
+On December 16, The Skyscrapers had a short-lived reunion when Sid and former partner Spivey defeated Big Cat and the Motor City Madman at Starrcade '90: Collision Course.
 Following this match, Eudy made an abrupt return to heel status, squashing Joey Maggs at Clash of the Champions XIV: Dixie Dynamite on January 30, 1991.
 He returned to full-fledged Horsemen activity and participated in the WarGames match on February 24 at WrestleWar.
 The Horsemen amicably split in April, during which time he entered negotiations with the WWF.
 Despite a huge contract offer and a promise of a world championship run, Eudy announced his intentions to leave WCW.
 Eudy left WCW after his match with El Gigante on May 19, 1991, at SuperBrawl I.